slackapi/node-slack-sdk/packages/webhook/README.md

 ### Send a notification

-Something interesting just happened in your app, so its time to send the notification!
+Something interesting just happened in your app, so it's time to send the notification!
 Just call the `.send(options)` method on the webhook.
 The `options` parameter is an object that should describe the contents of the message.
 The method returns a `Promise` that resolves once the notification is sent.